azulamb/MikanLite/README.md

 ## Sample

-Download MikanLite.dll and MikanLite.h.
+Download MikanLite.dll(MikanLiteD.dll when debug) and MikanLite.h.
-MikanLite.dll puts in the same location as the exe.
+MikanLite.dll(MikanLiteD.dll when debug) puts in the same location as the exe.

 ```cpp
 #include "MikanLite.h"